DUI with Property Damage

 If anyone is injured in the crash, the state might be able to charge the offense as a felony DUI for causing serious bodily injury or death.
 The most serious penalties are reserved for cases involving a fatality in a DUI manslaughter case.

 Contact us to find out more about defenses that can be used in your case.

-Call the attorneys in our office at (813) 250-0500 to discuss the case over the phone or in the office.
+Contact the attorneys in our office to discuss the case over the phone or in the office.

 DUI Property Damage under Florida Statute 316.193(3)(c)(1)